-- Demonstrate ethical and professional behavior - Engage diversity and difference in practice - Advance human rights and social, economic, and environmental justice - Engage in practice-informed research and research-informed practice Engage in policy practice Engage with individuals, families, groups, organizations, and communities Assess individuals, families, groups, organizations, and communities Intervene with individuals, families, groups, organizations, and communities Evaluate practice with individuals, families, groups, organizations, and communities Bachelor of Complete 11 credits of natural science and/or mathematics.
-(Courses that Science qualify for Scientific Reasoning in the Natural Sciences or Quantitative Requirement Literacy credit within the LIVE program may also count toward the total.)
-Core Curriculum See Core Curriculum section of the Catalog Final Complete a minimum of 120 college-level credits.
-Requirements Final Complete a minimum of 40 upper division credits (300/400).
-Requirements Social Work, Major A minimum 2.50 GPA is required in some courses (see policy).
-Requirements Social Work, Major Major requirements: MATH 130 or PSYC 223 or SOCL 223, PSYC 340 or Requirements SOWK 366, SOCL 320, 338, SOWK 280, 321, 331, 341, 442, 479, 480, 482.
+- Demonstrate ethical and professional behavior - Engage diversity and difference in practice - Advance human rights and social, economic, and environmental justice Engage in practice-informed research and research-informed practice Engage in policy practice Engage with individuals, families, groups, organizations, and communities Assess individuals, families, groups, organizations, and communities Intervene with individuals, families, groups, organizations, and communities Evaluate practice with individuals, families, groups, organizations, and communities Complete 11 credits of natural science and/or mathematics.
+(Courses that qualify for Scientific Reasoning in the Natural Sciences or Quantitative Literacy credit within the LIVE program may also count toward the total.)
+See Core Curriculum section of the Catalog Complete a minimum of 120 college-level credits.
+Complete a minimum of 40 upper division credits (300/400).
+A minimum 2.50 GPA is required in some courses (see policy).
+Major requirements: MATH 130 or PSYC 223 or SOCL 243, PSYC 340 or SOWK 366, SOCL 320, 338, SOWK 280, 321, 331, 341, 442, 479, 480, 482.
 (46 credits) A grade of C or better is required in all courses.
-Social Work, Major Pre-professional curriculum requirements: BIOL 104 and 114 or 203, ENGL Requirements 103 and 104 or 105 or 195, POSC 121, PSYC 171, SOCL 125, SOWK 210, 240, 275.
+Pre-professional curriculum requirements: BIOL 104 and 114 or 203, ENGL 103 and 104 or 105 or 195, POSC 121, PSYC 171, SOCL 125, SOWK 210, 240, 275.
 (26-32 credits) A grade of C or better is required in all courses.
 Social Work (transfer agreement) Major (Bachelor of Science) Students with an earned AAS degree in human services from Western Technical College may earn a Bachelor of Science with a major in social work.
 The degree must have been earned May 2013 or later.
 Students may not begin this program or be considered a student in this program until the AAS degree has been completed and documented on a transcript.
 The student cannot be dually enrolled.
-The AAS degree must be completed prior to transfer to Viterbo.
+The AAS degree must be complete d prior to transfer to Viterbo.
 Students must fulfill all requirements for the Core Curriculum, mission seminars, major requirements, Bachelor of Science requirements and final degree requirements.
-Transfer courses and waivers and/or substitutions could modify the credit total in the core curriculum and major.
-Students under the transfer agreement have the option of two alternatives for earning a social work degree.
-Students must choose one option or the other and cannot move between the options.
-Option One - Traditional program with face to face courses during the day Option Two - Bachelor Completion evening program with hybrid courses.
-Field practicum must be completed during the day The curriculum is identical for both options but the scheduling is different between the daytime and evening programs.
-Social Work (transfer agreement) Major (Bachelor of Science) 1+3 Option Daytime Program This degree program provides an opportunity for students to complete one year of coursework at Western Technical College and complete a Bachelor of Science degree with a major in social work in three additional years.
-Students must fulfill all requirements for the Core Curriculum, mission seminars, major requirements, Bachelor of Science requirements and final degree requirements.
+Transfer courses and waivers and/or substitutions could modify the credit total in the core curricul um and major.
+Social Work (transfer agreement) Major (Bachelor of Science) 1+3 Option Daytime Program < span>This degree program provides an opportunity for students to complete one year of coursework at Western Technical College and complete a Bachelor of Science degree with a major in social work in three additional years.
+Students must fulfill all requirements for the Core Curriculum, mission sem inars, major requirements, Bachelor of Science requirements and final degree requirements.
 Transfer courses and waivers and/or substitutions could modify the credit total in the core curriculum and major.